nautobot/nautobot-app-golden-config/docs/navigating-backup.md

 Configuration" changed date, as this will cause unnecessary changes the second is to strip out secrets from the configuration.
 In an effort to support these uses cases, the following settings are available and further documented below.

-* Line Removals - provides the ability to remove a line based on a regex match.
+* Config Removals - provides the ability to remove a line based on a regex match.
-* LIne Replacements - provides the ability to swap out parts of a line based on a regex match.
+* Config Replacements - provides the ability to swap out parts of a line based on a regex match.

 Backup configurations rely on a Git Repo, and the plugin registers an additional repository for Git source this access.
 Within the Nautobot Git repositories, there will be a `backup config` option, which there must be one and only one configured for the process to work.
 For further details, refer